 "We have friends who live on cul-de-sacs nearby where they have lots of block parties.
 We know our nearest neighbors very well," Levin said.

 CHILDCARE AND PRESCHOOLS: El Camino YMCA, 2400 Grant Road; Mountain View Parent Nursery School, 1325 Bryant Ave.; Primary Plus, 333 Eunice Ave.; St. Timothy's Nursery School, 2094 Grant Road; YMCA Way to Grow Full-Day Preschool, 1501 Oak Ave., Los Altos (nearby)

 FIRE STATION: No. 2, 160 Cuesta Drive

 LOCATION: bounded by Grant Road, Highway 85 and Sleeper and Bryant avenues

-PARKS: Cooper Park, Chesley Avenue at Yorkton Drive, Cuesta Park
+PARKS: Cooper Park, 502 Chesley Ave.

 PRIVATE SCHOOLS: St. Joseph, 1120 Miramonte Ave.; St. Francis High School, 1885 Miramonte Ave.

-SHOPPING: Blossom Valley Shopping Center, Miramonte Avenue at Cuesta Drive; Grant Park Plaza; Nob Hill Shopping Center, Grant Road; Downtown Mountain View
+SHOPPING (nearby): Blossom Valley Shopping Center, Miramonte Avenue at Cuesta Drive; Grant Park Plaza; Nob Hill Shopping Center, Grant Road; Downtown Mountain View